oscarfonts/gt-exporter/README.rst

 * <target> is a shapefile, a directory of shapefiles, or a properties file defining a database connection copy the data to.
 * <crs_code> is an optional CRS that will be assigned to target datasets, ignoring any detected source CRS.
 Please note that no reprojection is performed.

+If the destination table exists, the layer is skipped to keep destination data safe.
+If the "--force" option is set, the destination layer will be overwritten.

 .. note:: The -cp classpath option indicates two directories separated by ":".
 On windows, this separator character is a ";".

 Examples::

-	java -cp "*:dependency/*" co.geomati.geotools.Exporter --crs EPSG:23031 /a/directory/of/shapefiles/ spatialite.properties
+	./run.sh --crs EPSG:23031 /a/directory/of/shapefiles/ spatialite.properties
-	java -cp "*:dependency/*" co.geomati.geotools.Exporter oracle.properties postgis.properties
+	java -cp "*:dependency/*" co.geomati.geotools.Exporter --force oracle.properties postgis.properties

-.. warning:: The's no way to indicate which tables to be copied; the converter will copy over **all** the available geodata tables in a particular connection (or directory of shapefiles).
+.. warning:: The's no way to select which tables to be copied; the exporter will copy over **all** the available geodata tables in a particular database.

 Properties file connection parameters